frc9562/docs/content/index.md

 > [!warning]
 > This documentation project has just started and thus notes are still an extreme work-in-progress!
 If you're not part of 9562, or you are but aren't looking to *write* content, this probably isn't your best source for information just yet.
 If you have knowledge to share, please contact the Programming or Documentation leads, contributions are welcome.

-Welcome to The Royal Robotics Wiki, a source for all documentation for the Bishop Reding First Robotics Team (Team 9562).
-This Site make use of Markdown noted created and formatted in [Obsidian](https://obsidian.md/) and publish to the rest of the team via [Quartz](https://github.com/jackyzha0/quartz).
+Welcome to The Royal Robotics Documentation, a source for all documentation for the Bishop Reding First Robotics Team (Team 9562).
+This Site make use of Markdown noted created and formatted in [[Obsidian]] and publish to the rest of the team via [[Quartz]].

 Generally notes are sorted into 5 categories:
 - [[00 - Quick Notes/index|]] [[00 - Quick Notes/index|00 - Quick Notes]] stores any unsorted notes